Day 1, Wednesday, Feb. 22

 Our Languages Matter!

-Selda Delsooz, Time Thornes & Michael Temkin Martinez- Boise State University
+Selda Delsooz, Time Thornes & Michal Temkin Martinez- Boise State University

 There are so many languages spoken in the Treasure Valley!
 In this workshop, participants will learn about an exciting opportunity to work with Boise State students and professors to document their native languages through the Boise Language Project (BLP).
 The BLP pairs linguistics undergraduate students with community members who arrived as refugees living in the Boise area to document their home languages.
 Participants in the workshop will have the opportunity to briefly work with students in a mini documentation project and learn about long-term opportunities to work on BLP projects!

 Amplifying Multilingual Voices: Strategies for Co-Teaching for Inclusive and Effective Classrooms